nikkilocke/AlbumRecorder/README.md

 ###![Save button](/Resources/imgSave.png) Save button

-When you press the Save button, you are first shown the Track Details screen (see below), and then the music is split into tracks and saved to your music folder, in a folder structure My Music\Artis Name\Album Name\Track Name.
+When you press the Save button, you are first shown the Track Details screen (see below), and then the music is split into tracks and saved to your music folder, in a folder structure My Music\Artist Name\Album Name\Track Name.

 The details of the tracks split, volume, etc. are also saved into a project file, which you can later open to tweak anything, before resaving the album.